For libraries, the contest:

 - allows teens to practice 21st skills like teamwork, planning, technology, and communication in a really fun way.

-- provides the winning teen/teen team with a certificate and recognition in libraries throughout the country.
+- provides the winning teen/teen team with recognition in libraries throughout the country.

 - is hands-on, creative fun!